UKCloud/documentation/articles/vmware/vmw-ref-connectivity-options.md

 ## Overview of UKCloud for VMware network architecture

-Our UKCloud for VMware service uses multiple security domains (Assured, Elevated and the Cross Domain Security Zone), enabling you to provide a service over the internet, government community networks (such as N3, PSN or JANET) or your own HybridConnect lines.
+Our UKCloud for VMware service uses multiple security domains (Assured, Elevated and the Cross Domain Security Zone), enabling you to provide a service over the internet, government community networks (such as HSCN, PSN or JANET) or your own HybridConnect lines.

 Each of these networks brings its own challenges for network separation and prevention of accidental bridging.
 Our network architecture offers two different options to address these challenges.
 Your Cloud Architect will be able to advise you which solution works best for your application.